Trump’s Campaign Is Reportedly Pessimistic About Winning Michigan Again

-Politico is reporting that the Trump campaign does not believe the odds are in the former businessman’s favor when it comes to winning the state in 2020.
+Politico is reporting that the Trump campaign does not believe the odds are in the former businessman’s favor when it comes to winning Michigan in 2020.
 Though Trump considered his win in Michigan to be one of his great achievements of the 2016 race, the bearish predictions seem to be yet another sign that the upcoming presidential election will be an uphill battle for the former Apprentice star.

 The grim forecasts in Michigan mirror other polls that suggest that Trump is losing support in key rust-belt communities.
-As reported by The Inquisitr, Republican operatives in Wisconsin are similarly worried Trump’s odds in their state.
+As reported by The Inquisitr, Republican operatives in Wisconsin are similarly worried about Trump’s odds in their state.

 Since the midterm elections in Michigan did not go well for conservatives, some Republican operatives are questioning whether it would be a better strategy to go after states like Minnesota and New Hampshire, where the polling looks to be more promising.